Learn in 7 steps ways to harden your WordPress site for security.

 Another step you could take is not using a standard username, such as Admin or Administrator, or any name similar to your website’s domain name.
 Also, do not use your first name or last name as your username.

 To reinforce the security of your login account, you can set up a strong password.
 In this way, hackers will have difficulty attacking your account.
 It would be best if you constantly change passwords every few months as well.
-Protect with a strong password, upper and lower-case letters, numbers, symbols.
+Protect with a strong password, upper and lower-case letters, numbers, and symbols.
 That’s not easy to figure out or crack.
-The password length should be at least 12 or better 15 characters.
+The password length should be at least 12 or better than 15 characters.

-Use the HTTPS protocol for your site
+4. Secure Website / Use the HTTPS protocol for your site

 Nowadays, it goes almost without a saying to use the HTTPS protocol for your WordPress site.
 An SSL certificate is using the HTTPS protocol.
 All hosters are offering a free Let’s Encrypt SSL certificate.
 The certificate is issued for your domain name, valid only for 90 days, but your hosting company has an automatic renewal process in place.